Ipoh Perak, Malaysia Travel Guide

 Be highly aware of motorcycles that frequently weave through traffic.

-Always wear seatbelts and steer clear of using mobile phones while driving.
+Always wear seatbelts and steer clear of using smartphones while driving.

-For a seamless journey from Kuala Lumpur International Airport (KUL) to Ipoh, book your ETS train tickets from KL Sentral in advance.
+For a seamless journey from Kuala Lumpur International Airport (KUL) to Ipoh, book your ETS train passes from KL Sentral in advance.
 This reduces time and secures a seat, especially during busy periods.